Facts on Proposed State Tax on Drinking Water

 - A tax or charge on drinking water would work against the goal of keeping water affordable for Californians.

 - This new law would turn thousands of local water agencies into tax collectors for the state of California.

 - A voluntary opt-out tax will inadvertently raise water bills for Californians due to the cost of implementation.

 A recent survey commissioned by ACWA shows that Californians oppose creating a new tax on drinking water to fund solutions for those disadvantaged communities that do not have access to safe drinking water and instead support using an alternative funding approach that includes existing funding sources.

 ACWA believes that this important public health and social issue requires focused state leadership.
-Another way to fund the solution for this state social issue is a package of funds comprised of ongoing federal safe drinking water funds, voter-approved general obligation bond funds, the agricultural assessments related to nitrate in groundwater proposed in the budget trailer bill and SB 623 and dollars from the state general fund.
+Another way to fund the solution for this state social issue is a package of funds comprised of ongoing federal safe drinking water funds, voter-approved general obligation bond funds, the agricultural assessments related to nitrate in groundwater and dollars from the state general fund.
 The state appropriately uses its general fund to pay for other important programs and social issues that have been identified as state priorities – including public health, education, housing, disability services, and other programs that serve and protect residents and communities in need.